ambotaku/pico-lisp/README.md

 The Raspberry Pi Pico is mostly used with a powerful (for that kind of device) MicroPython interpreter, but I think a Lisp (or Scheme) interpreter allows evaluation of more programming paradigms and solutions where Python is reaching some limits or gets uncomfortable at least.

+While familiaring with the code I came to a problem related with minilisp's memory management and garbage collection, which is using BSD's mmap() function for memory mapped I/O / paging which cannot be done with a small microcontroller like RP2040.
+There are just about 200kB free memory available, whis is much for a microcontroller, but maybe not enough for useful mini-lisp applications.

 For a port to a microcontroller that doesn't have float arithmetics neither a file system I have to strip down tiny-lisp's following features:

 - Pico-Lisp will need 32 or 64-Bit integers instead of floats as numbers